marymar/vue-harry-potter-quiz-workshop/workshop-steps/step3.md

   // ...
 ```

-We are going to do something similar for the title.
-Because with the start of the script we want to change the title from “How Well Do You Know the Harry Potter Movies?” to “Which movie is this?”
+We're going to do something similar for the title, because with the start of the script we want to change the title from “How Well Do You Know the Harry Potter Movies?” to “Which movie is this?”.

 ```javascript
 // Quiz.vue